-- a) The successful relocation of the Royal Junior School - b) Ensuring the conservation of the landscape and scenic beauty of the AONB through consideration of the individual and cumulative impact of development in the layout, landscaping, and design of proposals, informed by a Landscape and Visual Impact Assessment. - c) The protection and enhancement of existing trees, hedgerows, ponds and woodland areas including especially along the site boundary to the A3 and Hazel Grove. - d) The conservation and, where possible, the enhancement of the heritage assets and their settings, including the setting of the Grade II Amesbury School and the retention of the non-designated heritage asset Hindhead Court. - e) The demonstration that development will not have a likely significant effect on protected habitats sites, specifically including the provision of SANG or other mitigation measures deemed appropriate to avoid significant impact to the Wealden Heaths Special Protection Area (SPA). - f) The achievement of satisfactory detailed access arrangements to the development. - g) The provision of sustainable transport measures which may include on-site and off-site pedestrian crossing improvements, footways and cycle ways. - h) The undertaking of an independent design review throughout the planning process at pre-application, post submission and for any subsequent phase.
+- a) The successful relocation of the Royal Junior School - b) Ensuring the conservation of the landscape and scenic beauty of the AONB through consideration of the individual and cumulative impact of development in the layout, landscaping, and design of proposals, informed by a Landscape and Visual Impact Assessment. - c) The protection and enhancement of existing trees, hedgerows, ponds and woodland areas including especially along the site boundary to the A3 and Hazel Grove. - d) The conservation and, where possible, the enhancement of the heritage assets and their settings, including the setting of the Grade II Amesbury School and the retention of the non-designated heritage asset Hindhead Court.

+e) The demonstration that development will not have a likely significant effect on protected habitats sites, specifically including the provision of SANG or other mitigation measures deemed appropriate to avoid significant impact to the Wealden Heaths Special Protection Area (SPA).

+- f) The achievement of satisfactory detailed access arrangements to the development. - g) The provision of sustainable transport measures which may include on-site and off-site pedestrian crossing improvements, footways and cycle ways. - h) The undertaking of an independent design review throughout the planning process at pre-application, post submission and for any subsequent phase.
 The process needs to be agreed in writing with the Local Planning Authority, and representatives from the Local Planning Authority must be included within any design review process.

 Size 9.6 ha Existing use Education

 LAA ID 1144 Approximate density 20-45 dph

-Key Constraints: • Countryside beyond the Gre Area of Outstanding Natural Area of Great Landscape Va Wealden Heaths I Special P Wealden Heaths II Special F Non-designated heritage ass Setting of Listed Buildings Beauty Ilue rotection Area 5 Km zone Protection Area 1 Km zone
+Key Constraints: • / Countryside beyond the Green Area of Outstanding Natural Be Area of Great Landscape Value Wealden Heaths I Special Prot Wealden Heaths II Special Prot Non-designated heritage asset Setting of Listed Buildings eauty e ection Area 5 Km zone

-Description: The site is to the east of the A3 Portsmouth Road and A333 Hindhead Road and to the west of Hazel Grove.
+The site is to the east of the A3 Portsmouth Road and A333 Hindhead Road and to the west of Hazel Grove.
 The site is currently in use as a school in private ownership with extensive grounds used for sports and recreation.
 There is also an administrative function associated with the education facilities on the site.
 The site contains a number of buildings associated with the aforementioned uses.
 The site currently accessed via the roundabout on the A333 and has a secondary vehicular access off of Hazel Grove.
+Where appropriate, at least 5% of plots should be offered for Custom and Self-Build in accordance with Policy DM36.